If your struggling with relationship issues, please take our survey to see the severity

 It can be confusing to tell the difference between couples therapy and marriage counselling.
 Both are focused on improving relationships and helping couples realise the natural differences of each person in the relationship.
 Resolving conflict in relationships is the main reason why couples seek therapy or counselling.

-There are many types of counselling and therapy that are geared toward improving relationships.
+There are many types of counselling perth and therapy that are geared toward improving relationships.
 Let me show you the differences between couples therapy and marriage counselling.

-Many people use the term marriage counselling and couples therapy interchangeably.
+Many people use the term marriage counselling and couples counselling Perth interchangeably.
 This is due to the overlapping similarities between the two that sometimes create confusion.

 Let’s start with…

 Couples typically seek marriage counselling before the wedding in preparation for entering a married relationship.
 Marriage counselling aims to develop conflict resolution skills and the capability to understand the differences in relationships, and to make sure that marriage is a step the couple understands.
 It tackles the present situation more than the past as a way of preparing for married life.
 Marriage counselling helps married couples understand the challenges of married life, especially when making big decisions for the family.

 The marriage counsellor will serve as your guide as to which path or direction is best for your family or relationship.
 It also helps married couples rekindle the flame and mend the trust after suffering from relationship trauma or a breach of trust.
 Constant arguments, sexual issues, financial matters and divorce are a few reasons why married couples seek marriage counselling.